Monthly To-Do’s

 DECEMBER

 Christmas is coming!
-If you haven’t already purchased a Christmas tree, here are some tips: pick the freshest possible tree, with a minimum amount of needle drop.
+If you haven’t already purchased a Christmas tree, here are some tips: pick the freshest possible tree with a minimum amount of needle drop.
 Cut 1-2” off the bottom of the trunk and soak in a bucket of cool water until you are ready to put in a tree stand.
 Check the water level daily.
 You might also choose to purchase a living Christmas tree that can be planted in the landscape.
 Afghan pine is a great choice for this use.
-Inspect all electrical equipment such as lights before placing them on the Christmas tree and outside.
+Inspect all electrical equipment such as lights before placing them on the Christmas tree.
 Have a safe and Merry Holiday season!